Legacy Video Files

 ‘Vulnerable’ in the Presence of Good Practice

-Clear export and migration pathways; preservation responsibility shouldered by the service provider; Offline backup for key media; fit to preservation and records management plan; strategic roadmap for adoption.
+Clear export and migration pathways; preservation responsibility shouldered by the service provider; offline backup for key media; fit to preservation and records management plan; strategic roadmap for adoption.

 2023 Review

 • Narrowing the scope.
-The scope of the entry has been narrowed to focus more specifically on the various risks associated with digital content created, stored and shared using cloud-based services, especially business-related tools or collaboration tools which are not being well preserved (e.g. Slack, Google Drive, Sharepoint).
+The scope of the entry was narrowed to focus more specifically on the various risks associated with digital content created, stored and shared using cloud-based services, especially business-related tools or collaboration tools which are not being well preserved (e.g. Slack, Google Drive, Sharepoint).
 These challenges primarily relate to services using their own cloud-based format, export functionality and quality.

-• As part of this rescoping, relevant information concerning cloud-based aspects was incorporated from previous ‘Born Digital Photographs and Video Shared via Social Media Platforms’ and ‘Consumer Social Media Free at the Point of Use’, and this entry also now falls under a new ‘Cloud’ species group to more clearly differentiate between social media and cloud services–the Council adopts the view that just because a service is web-based and allows users to upload content for cloud hosting does not necessarily mean that it is ‘social’ or ‘media’.
+• As part of this rescoping, relevant information concerning cloud-based aspects was incorporated from the previous ‘Born Digital Photographs and Video Shared via Social Media Platforms’ and ‘Consumer Social Media Free at the Point of Use’, and this entry also now falls under a new ‘Cloud’ species group to more clearly differentiate between social media and cloud services–the Council adopts the view that just because a service is web-based and allows users to upload content for cloud hosting does not necessarily mean that it is ‘social’ or ‘media’.

 Additional Comments